 Paving the way

-The Brookville Smart Energy Bus Depot demonstrates a sustainable path for other municipalities, along with the private sector.
-They can transition towards electrification and reap the value of a sustainable, resilient, and cost-effective transit system.
+The Brookville Smart Energy Bus Depot demonstrates a sustainable path for other municipalities and the private sector, allowing them to transition towards electrification and reap the value of a sustainable, resilient, and cost-effective transit system.

 As well as cutting carbon emissions, the Brookville Smart Energy Bus Depot ensures a reliable public transportation system for the County.
-It enables uninterrupted bus services during any long-term power outages caused by severe weather as well as during any short-term disturbances or perturbations of the utility grid.
-The county currently has a four-bus pilot program with the plan to increase the fleet in phases up to 70 buses supported at the Brookville location.
-Working towards the County's 2035 community-wide carbon neutrality goal, the microgrid implementation will be the first major step in reducing public transportation emissions.
+It enables uninterrupted bus services during any long-term power outages caused by severe weather, as well as during any short-term disturbances or perturbations of the utility grid.
+The county currently has a four-bus pilot program with the plan to increase the fleet in phases up to 70 buses in order to support the Brookville location.
+Working towards the County's 2035 community-wide carbon neutrality goal, this microgrid implementation will be the first major step in reducing public transportation emissions.

 The Brookville Smart Energy Bus Depot’s microgrid and charging infrastructure opened on October 31, 2022.